Patriarchal Stavropegic Monastery of St John the Baptist

-The Patriarchal Stavropegic Monastery of St John the Baptist is a monastic community for both men and women, directly under the Ecumenical Patriarchate.
-It is located in Tolleshunt Knights, near Maldon, Essex, in England, and is the oldest Orthodox religious community in the UK.
+The Patriarchal Stavropegic Monastery of St John the Baptist is a monastic community for men and women, directly under the Ecumenical Patriarchate.
+It is located in Tolleshunt Knights, near Maldon, Essex, in England, and is the oldest Orthodox religious community in the United Kingdom.

-The religious community was founded in 1958 by St Sophrony of Essex, under the jurisdiction of Metropolitan Anthony, Metropolitan of Sourozh and ruling Russian bishop in England, with six monastics from a number of nations; soon after, in 1965, the monastery moved under the direct jurisdiction of the Ecumenical Patriarchate.
+It was founded in 1958 by St Sophrony of Essex, under the jurisdiction of Metropolitan Anthony, the Metropolitan of Sourozh and ruling Russian Orthodox bishop in England, with six monastics from a number of nations; in 1965 the monastery moved under the direct jurisdiction of the Ecumenical Patriarchate.

-The community is distinctive in that it is a double monastery, consisting of both women and men living the monastic tradition of a Christ-centred prayer life.
-Currently, there are just under 40 monastics in the community, the majority of whom are nuns, with a smaller number of monks.

-After the death of St. Sophrony in 1993 the Archimandrite was Father Kyrillos.
-Since his retirement in 2019 the Archimandrite has been Father Peter (born 1977).

-Daily life

-When founding the monastery, St Sophrony wanted to be sure that his community would not just have outward conformity, but have its focus on inner asceticism.
-The typikon of the monastery, consisting of repetition of the Jesus Prayer for approximately four hours per day and Divine Liturgy three or four times per week, found inspiration in Elder Sophrony's experience in the Athonite desert, and precedent in Athonite skete practise, St Nicodemus and St Paisius Velichkovsky.

-Also, another distinctive part of this monastery is that it is a double monastery.
-That is, the community has both monks and nuns in separate residential quarters.
-This is rare, but is not unheard of, in Orthodox monasticism.
+The community is a double monastery with both monks and nuns in separate residential quarters.
+This is rare in Orthodox monasticism.